hoxo-m/deltatest/README.md

 #> # ℹ 1,990 more rows
 ```

-To perform a statistical hypothesis test using the Delta method on this
+The statistical hypothesis test using the Delta method can then be
-data, as follows:
+performed on this data as follows:

 ``` r
 library(deltatest)